marlomgirardi/better-ls/README.md

 Under config you will find `colors.yml` containing `dark` and `light` both will have the same mapping for its variant.

 We use [colored](https://docs.rs/colored/2.0.0/colored/) for the colors with the `true-color` standard, so the mapping will be to RGB.

-If you want to check if your terminal is compatible, type `echo $COLORTERM`.
-If the return is `truecolor` you are all set.

 ## TODOs